 It is perfectly acceptable to read only the parts of the service with which you feel comfortable or to just sit and listen.
 If you need help finding the place in the prayer book, simply ask someone nearby.
 Temple members want visitors to feel welcome and at ease during services.

 One of the best ways to learn about Judaism is to attend activities at the synagogue.
 Temple Sinai offers many adult education sessions.
 Worship services are also a great opportunity to learn about Judaism.
 Our clergy are happy to meet with you to answer your questions and explore Judaism together.

-If you are interested in taking the JIC course, please make an appointment to see one of our clergy members.
+If you are interested in taking the IJL course, please call 416.487.4161 or email [email protected] to make an appointment to speak with one of our clergy members.